EdwardJXLi/DungeonKeeper/README.md

 ## What will the application do?
-Yet Unnamed Dungeon Crawler is a project aimed at creating a top-down sprite and text-based roguelike dungeon crawler similar to Dwarf Fortress and Dungeon Crawl Stone Soup.
+Dungeon Keeper is a project aimed at creating a top-down sprite and text-based roguelike dungeon crawler similar to Dwarf Fortress and Dungeon Crawl Stone Soup.
 In short, it is a game about fighting enemies and exploring dungeons, while trying to stay alive.